Platanus orientalis: India

-The chinar tree can be found throughout the landscape of the Kashmir Valley in the Indian western Himalayas, planted across hillsides and cities, and is seen as a symbol for the region, locally known as بوٗئن (Bouin) in Kashmiri and chinar in Hindustani.
+The chinar tree can be found throughout the landscape of the Kashmir Valley in the Indian western Himalayas, planted across hillsides and cities, and is seen as a symbol for the region, locally known as Būn in Kashmiri and chinar in Hindustani.
 Excavations from the Burzahom archaeological site have revealed charcoal remains of the tree from the Neolithic period.
-Muslim Kashmiris believe that the chinar was brought to Kashmir valley by Islamic preachers from Iran in 14th century AD, while Hindu Kashmiris hold a view that the tree was traditionally planted near Hindu holy places in Kashmir and is associated with Hindu goddess Bhavani, from whom it derives its Kashmiri name bouin.
+While Kashmiri Muslims believe that the chinar was brought to Kashmir valley by Islamic preachers from Iran in 14th century CE, on the other hand, Kashmiri Hindus assert that the tree was traditionally planted near Hindu holy places in Kashmir and is associated with Hindu goddess Bhavani (Shiva's consort; see Kashmir Shaivism), from whom it derives its Kashmiri name bouin or booni.

 After the advent of Muslim rule, especially under the Mughals, chinar became a major garden and landscape tree, and dominates many historic gardens.
 The tree known for its elegance and exuberance has remained an attraction for artists and litterateurs.
-One tree believed to be planted in 1374 AD at the Chattergam village by an Islamic mystic Syed Abul Qaim Hamadani who accompanied Mir Sayyid Ali Hamadani from Iran to Kashmir, is believed by many in Kashmir to be the world's oldest surviving chinar tree.
+One tree believed to be planted in 1374 CE at the Chattergam village by an Islamic mystic, Syed Abul Qaim Hamadani, who accompanied Mir Sayyid Ali Hamadani from Iran to Kashmir, is believed by many in Kashmir to be the world's oldest surviving chinar tree.
 Planting of chinar trees in Kashmir was greatly patronised by the Mughals, and later by Dogra rulers.
+Dogra Maharaja Hari Singh is believed to have gifted five chinar trees to Shimla, then summer capital of British India, in present-day Himachal Pradesh.
+These, and other chinars planted later in the hill station, have become part of the city's lore.